lollcat/se3-augmented-coupling-flows/README.md

 # Install
-At time of publishing was using jax 0.4.13
+At time of publishing was using jax 0.4.13 with python 3.10.
 ```
 conda install jaxlib=*=*cuda* jax cuda-nvcc -c conda-forge -c nvidia
 ```